Divan4ik/udacity-fend/8. Neighborhood Map/README.md

 * [tomchentw/react-google-maps](https://github.com/tomchentw/react-google-maps)
 react-google-maps provide effient way to integrate Google Maps Api and start to work for primary app goals.
 Is used to get map instance inside component.

-### Offline ready... or not?

-It seems to very hard to cache map